Medical Mutual PPO Plan OPERS Retiree Health Plan

 If you are a Medical Mutual plan participant you have access to a variety of wellness programs that cater towards differing lifestyles to help reach personal goals.
 You also have access to cost savings resources such as coverage maximums and the My Care Compare tool.

-If you’re ready to get started on your wellness path, but not sure where to begin, consider taking the Medical Mutual Eye on Health Questionnaire, a new tool available to OPERS participants in the Medical Mutual plan.
-By completing this brief questionnaire, you are able to learn more about your health and find out what steps you can take to help achieve personal health goals.
+If you’re ready to get started on your wellness path, but not sure where to begin, consider taking the Medical Mutual Eye on Health Questionnaire, a tool available to OPERS participants in the Medical Mutual plan.
+By completing this questionnaire, you are able to learn more about your health and find out what steps you can take to help achieve personal health goals.
 Results of the questionnaire will point you in the direction of available wellness resources that help you set and meet goals, including staying healthy, lowering your risk of and/or manage chronic conditions.

 To access the questionnaire, visit Medmutual.com and login to your My Health Plan account.
 The questionnaire is located under the My Profile tab.